hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 function to ignore these sorts of superfluous differences while still giving it the ability to distinguish between a "baby" and a "toddler"?

-These questions lead us to the same flavour of difficulty as the style transfer problem we saw earlier.
+These questions have the same flavour of difficulty as defining *perceptual differences* for the style transfer problem we saw earlier.
 And the reason for this is that there is a *semantic gap* between the input representation for images (an array of numbers) and what we're looking for (a category classification).
-So we give up on trying to write this function ourselves, and instead turn to *machine learning* to *automatically discover the appropriate representations* needed to solve this problem for us.
+So we give up on trying to write this classification function ourselves, and instead turn to *machine learning* to *automatically discover the appropriate representations* needed to solve this problem for us.

 This concept is the intellectual core of this article.